Rambeboy/t3rn-bridge-bot/README.md

 ## NOTE

-- You can configure amount to Swap on Config file.
+You can configure:
+- Amount to bridge
+- Network
+- Bridge Contract
+- Raw Data
+On config file

-- If you did'nt get BRN Point, change the config OP or ARB RAWDATA with yours.
+If you did'nt get BRN Point, change the config OP or ARB RAW DATA with yours.
 Where to get it ? do manual TX from ARB to OP or OP to ARB, and go to explorer and copy the Input Data as HEX.
+Or you can just copy paste from wallet confirmation approval on input / data section.

 ## LICENSE